Breed Group: Not AKC Recognized

 practices.The Chihuahua's commen health issues include epilepsy and seizure disorders, teeth problems, hypoglycemia, eye infections, collapsed trachea, chronic bronchitis, and are prone to being over-weight.
 The right diet and enough exercise a day will help decrease the likely-hood of some of the issues stated above.
 The Chihuahua and Yorkshire terrier should get an hour of exercise a day split into two-three walks through-out the day.
 So the Chorkie should get the same.
 Both the Chihuahua and The Yorkie are considered to be mildly-hard to train, but going to a positive reinforcement trainer will give you the tools you need to teach your Chorkie good manners.
 The Chihuahua and the Yorkshire terrier can live in almost any home-enviroment, but their owner's must understand that being a small-breed dog, they need special stairs and ramps to get up and down on/off furniture.
 As a jump from that height can easily injure them, especially at a young age.
 Good luck with your Chorkie!

 12/2/2014 12:42:12 PM

-Note: We provide the only safe marketplace for Chorkie breeders to list and rehome their purebred dogs.
-Breeders listing puppies on Next Day Pets are required to verify their identity for your protection.
+Note: We provide the only safe marketplace for Chorkie breeders to list puppies for sale to rehome their purebred dogs.
+Breeders listing puppies for sale on Next Day Pets are required to verify their identity for your protection.